Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 750 Gold
 - Longsword

-**Lifeline**: If you take spell damage that would reduce your hitpoints to zero, you first gain temporary hit points equal to five times your proficiency bonus that lasts until the end of your turn.
+**Lifeline**: If your hitpoints are reduced to zero, you first gain temporary hit points equal to five times your proficiency bonus that lasts until the end of your turn.
 Once this action is used it cannot be used again until you finish a long rest.

 ---